 One-semester course designed to meet the physical science requirement for elementary education or the science requirement for the CORE.
 Topics will include mechanics, heat, electricity, magnetism, sound, and light.
 Additional topics may include chemistry, fluids, nuclear physics, or astronomy.
-Three (3) one-hour lectures and one two-hour laboratory per week.
+Three one-hour lectures and one 2-hour laboratory per week.
 Prerequisite: none.
 Equivalent of high school algebra recommended.
 Fall Semester.
 Lab fee required.

-PHYS 201 Physics I: Mechanics, Wave Motion, & Sound 4 Cr An introductory calculus-based physics course, with emphasis on
+PHYS 201 Physics I: Mechanics, Wave Motion, & Sound 4 Cr

 An introductory calculus-based physics course, with emphasis on the principles of physics, for health science majors.
 Topics include classical mechanics, oscillatory (wave) motion, sound, and the behavior of solids and fluids.
-Three (3) hours lecture and one two-hour laboratory per week.
+Three hours lecture and one 2-hour laboratory per week.
 Prerequisites: Proficiency in high school algebra and trigonometry or MA 112.
 Students must pass prerequisites with a grade of "C" or better to enroll in PHYS 201.
 Fall semester.